 Dr. Martin Luther King, Jr. Inherit the Dream Scholarship

-Through a partnership with Grand Rapids Community College, Grand Valley State University and Davenport University over 60 scholarships have been awarded during this annual celebration.
+Through a partnership with Grand Rapids Community College and Grand Valley State University, over sixty scholarships have been awarded during this annual celebration.

-- An annual scholarship in the amount of $1,000 will be awarded to a senior student who attends a
+- An annual scholarship in the amount of $1,000 will be awarded to a senior student of Black or Latino heritage who attends:

-- Kent Intermediate School and is involved in community service and/or activities in support of diversity and inclusion.
+- Kent Intermediate School and is involved in community service or activities in support of diversity and inclusion.

-- Students must be accepted to Grand Rapids Community College with a minimum of 2.0 grade point average.
+- Students must be accepted to Grand Rapids Community College with a minimum grade point average of 2.0.

-- Application must be accompanied by a high school transcript that must include six semesters with cumulative GPA.
+- The application must be accompanied by a high school transcript that must include six semesters with a cumulative GPA.

 Inter-Campus Events and Activities